q1225/build_project_2024/Week2.md

 ### Let's connect to your database server and create database

 ✅ **Connect to database server:**
--  go to File -> Connect
+-  In MS SQL Managment Studio app go to File -> Connect
 -  put **localhost** as Server Name and hit connect

 ✅ **Create Database**